TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lesson.md

 ###Accommodation/Differentiation
 Students that are moving quickly can explore sorting additionally in the bonus activity.

+Some students may need a second class period to complete this lab.

 [Do Now]: do_now.md
 [Lab - Dictionaries Looping]: lab.md